+Here’s my One Percent Realty review.
 My husband recently sold his Vancouver condo through One Percent Realty and I thought I would share his experience.
+I also recently sold my condo and used One Percent Realty again, a few years later.

-First off, I should explain that I’m not a huge fan of realtors (and neither is my husband) especially in Vancouver, because to be frank, many realtors in Vancouver are making a killing doing not too much work, and not having very much educational background for their job.
-Obviously I went into the wrong field haha.
+First off, I should explain that I’m not a huge fan of realtors (and neither is my husband) especially in Vancouver, because to be frank, many realtors in Vancouver are making a killing not doing very much work, and not having very much educational background or qualifications for their job.
+Obviously I went into the wrong field and I am just drinking Realtor Haterade, haha.

 7% on the first $100,000= $7000 and 2.5% on the balance.